envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 a) Consider the token compromised and delete it immediately

-b) Change the token's permissions to read-only
+b) Check if this token is used in any of your applications, if so - delete it.

-c) Overwrite the git history to mask the token
+c) Change the token's permissions to read-only

-d) Check if this token is used in any of your applications, if so - delete it.
+d) Overwrite the git history to mask the token

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** A</span>

 Consider the token compromised and delete it immediately